-The principal activities of the Agency are the administration of the Deposit Insurance Scheme (the "Scheme") and the administration and management of the Fund established under the DI Act.
+The principal activities of the Agency are the administration of the Deposit Insurance Scheme (the "DI Scheme") and the administration and management of the DI Fund.

-The Scheme was established in Singapore for the benefit of insured depositors in respect of their insured deposits placed with Scheme members up to \$20,000 as specified in the DI Act.
+The DI Scheme was established in Singapore for the benefit of insured depositors in respect of their insured deposits placed with DI Scheme members up to \$20,000 as specified in the DI Act.